 You may be entitled to receive benefits under a particular VA education program, as determined by the VA.

 - Post-9/11 GI Bill® (Chapter 33)

-- Vocational Rehabilitation for Veterans with Service-Connected Disabilities (Voc Rehab, Chapter 31)
+- Veteran Readiness and Employment (formerly called Vocational Rehabilitation and Employment) - for Veterans with Service-Connected Disabilities (VR&E, Chapter 31)

 - Montgomery GI Bill® - Active Duty (MGIB-AD, Chapter 30)

 - Veterans’ Educational Assistance Program (VEAP, Chapter 32)